finbourne/luminesce-sdk-csharp/sdk/docs/SqlBackgroundExecutionApi.md

             var startAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | Start point (of the timestampFieldName field) for the histogram (optional) var endAt = DateTimeOffset.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | End point (of the timestampFieldName field) for the histogram (optional) var bucketSize = "bucketSize_example";  // string? | Optional histogram bucket width.
-If not provided a set number of buckets between start/end range will be generated. (optional) var filter = "filter_example";  // string? | Further limits the fetched results beyond that of the original query. - An ODATA filter per Finbourne.Filtering syntax, e.g. `SomeField eq 'Hello'` - Or raw SqLite SQL, this must then begin with `WHERE ` and is more flexible, e.g. `strftime('%Y-%m', SomeDateField) = '2026-06'` (optional) var jsonProper = false;  // bool? | Should this be text/json (not json-encoded-as-a-string) (optional)  (default to false)
+If not provided a set number of buckets between start/end range will be generated. (optional) var filter = "filter_example";  // string? | Further limits the rows counted beyond that of the original query.
+An ODATA filter per Finbourne.Filtering syntax, e.g. `SomeField eq 'Hello'` or `SomeField in 'a', 'b'` (optional) var jsonProper = false;  // bool? | Should this be text/json (not json-encoded-as-a-string) (optional)  (default to false)

             try